agSHaas/PICtR/README.md

 3. Interacting cell clusters can be annotated using cell type exclusive markers.
 4. `plot_functions` contains a selection of helpful wrapper functions for plots.

-Please refer to the Vignette (`browseVignettes("PICtR")`) and the Method section of the manuscript for a comprehensive description of the analysis pipeline.
+Please refer to the Vignette (`browseVignettes("PICtR")`) and the Method section of our manuscript for a comprehensive description of the analysis pipeline.

 ## Demo Data